nine7nine/linux-kernel-script-tools/README.md

 * procint is a wrapper for 'cat /proc/interrupts' in color.

-* ghz is a wrapper for cpupower frequency-set.
+* ghz - wrapper for cpupower frequency-set.
 You type ghz + frequency.
 3.4ghz, for example;

 $ ghz 3400

 * setcdl -  Simlpe script to adjust /dev/cpu_dma_latency manually. usage:

 $ setcdl (value in hexidecimal)

+* pidaff - Check CPU affinity of a process and it's threads. usage:

+$ pidaff foo (app/process name)

+* cpuamap - script for creating a Cpu Affinity Map